hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   Each iteration receives a dedicated handler whose expression is evaluated with that iteration’s item in scope.

-#### Nablla-specific restrictions
+#### Sercrod-specific restrictions

-For @submit itself, there are no special Nablla only restrictions beyond the general event rules:
+For @submit itself, there are no special Sercrod only restrictions beyond the general event rules:

 - You may add @submit to any element; in practice it is most useful on form elements or ancestors that receive the bubbling submit event.
 - You may combine @submit with other event directives on the same element, as long as they use distinct event names (for example @click, @keydown).